-Currently, there are over 1,000,000 unique credentials offered in the U.S. With so many credentials to choose from, people get lost and lose out on opportunities.
+There are over 1 million unique credentials offered in the U.S. With so many credentials to choose from, people get lost and lose out on opportunity.
 Learners and workers too often don’t know which credentials and skills lead to desired outcomes.
 With limited information on skills, employers are unable to understand what skills workers actually bring to a job and tend to over-rely on degrees to select candidates.
-Educators are increasingly under pressure to ensure that their programs help students succeed in the workplace, which can be challenging when they don’t have easy access to information from employers about the skills needed.
+Educators are increasingly under pressure to ensure that their programs help students succeed in the workplace, which can be challenging when they don’t have reliable access to information from employers about the skills needed.
 This complexity is compounded by the fact that credentials are issued to individuals without transparent information about what skills those credentials represent.
-Data transparency is an essential foundation for interoperable, meaningful, human- and machine-actionable LERs.
+Data transparency that addresses these issues is an essential foundation for interoperable, meaningful, human- and machine-actionable LERs.

 The big picture goal is to ensure that policy and state actions create ecosystems where LERs are widely accessible, understood, and trusted, inclusive of all aspects of an individual’s education, training, military, experiential learning, and work achievements, and securely shareable to connect people with opportunities.
 This Action Guide provides steps to get there, to enable more efficient career navigation and provide more equitable access to actionable information through LERs.